riomhaire/lightauth/README.md

 1. Authenticate/Login.
 2. Verify a session token.
-3. Invalidate session.
-4. List known session tokens.
-5. Get session token details (get roles).
+3. Get session token details (get roles).
-6. Get Call Statistics.
+4. Get Call Statistics.

-The endpoint in the default startup can be found at "http://somehost:3000/api/v1/authentication" or "http://somehost:3000/api/v1/session" or "http://somehost:3000/api/v1/admin" - and yes we know we should be using HTTPS or some other transport medium, but this a simple project to help us learn GO and not a prod app.
+The endpoint in the default startup can be found at "http://somehost:3000/api/v1/authentication" or "http://somehost:3000/api/v1/session" or "http://somehost:3000/api/v1/authentication/admin" - and yes we know we should be using HTTPS or some other transport medium, but this a simple project to help us learn GO and not a prod app.

 Content-Type should be "application/json"